play2war/play2-war-plugin/README.md

   </tr>
 </table>

-The plugin may work on others containers, such as Weblogic or other versions of Websphere (not tested yet).
+The plugin may work on others containers, such as Weblogic (not tested yet).

 ## Configuration